 Short-term health insurance is available for purchase in Maine.
 The state follows similar restrictions to federal guidelines, meaning that short-term policies have coverage lengths of 12 months.
 However, all short-term health plans can only be renewed for up to a total of 24 months.

 Most short-term health plans do not cover the essential benefits, which include maternity, mental health and prescription drug coverage.
 These policies are not qualified Obamacare plans and are not offered on the state health insurance exchanges.
 You may want to consider short-term policies if you need an affordable health insurance option or missed the open enrollment period.

-Currently there are only two health insurance companies on the Maine state exchange: Harvard Pilgrim Health Care Inc. and Maine Community Health Options.
-This is down from three health insurers last year because Anthem, Inc. left the exchange.
-However, Anthem will be making a return to the state health insurance marketplace next year.
+Currently there are three health insurance companies on the Maine state exchange: Anthem Health Plans of ME (Anthem BCBS), Harvard Pilgrim Health Care Inc. and Maine Community Health Options.
+This is up from two health insurers last year because Anthem, Inc., reentered the exchange.

 The cheapest health insurance plan in Maine changes by region, so we analyzed all Silver policies by county to help you get started on your search.
 The table below lists the best-priced Silver policy for each county and sample monthly premiums for an individual, couple and a family of three.

 |County||Cheapest Silver Plan||Single adult, age 40||Couple, age 40||Couple, age 40 plus Child|

 |Franklin||Anthem Silver X HMO 5800||$500||$1,000||$1,300|